TheBoxyBear/charttools/docs/FileFormats/midi.md

 `50 53 00 00 <difficulty> <type> <enable/disable>`

 - `50 53` is the hexadecimal ASCII representation of the letters `PS`, which stands for Phase Shift.
-- `00 00` is a constant.
+The `00 00` following it is a constant.
 - `Difficulty` is the difficulty this event affects as a hexadecimal number, where Easy is `00`, and Expert is `03`. `FF` means it affects all difficulties.
 - `Type` is the event type code.
 These will be specified later on where relevant.
 - `Enable/disable` is a boolean (`00` or `01`) that sets whether open note parsing should be enabled or disabled from this point onward.